If global warming reaches or exceeds +2.0 Celsius, the West Antarctica Ice Sheet will pass a point of no return and melt. Nobody knows when.

-According to the Potsdam Institute for Climate Impact Research, it will lead to a rise of 2.5 metres in global sea levels, flooding all the world’s major port cities.
+According to the Potsdam Institute for Climate Impact Research, it will lead to a rise of 2.5 metres in the global sea level, flooding the world’s major port cities.

 "If we give up the Paris Agreement, we give up Hamburg, Tokyo and New York," warns Potsdam.

-Logistics2030.eu is a news publishing service promoting solutions for climate mitigation, resilience and regeneration with support from companies and their supply chain stakeholders: employees, customers and suppliers.
+Logistics2030.eu is a news publishing service promoting solutions for climate mitigation, resilience and regeneration with support from companies and their supply chain stakeholders: employees, customers, suppliers and shareholders.